-The Financial Market Infrastructure Act (FMIA) includes provisions banning insider trading (Art.
-142 FMIA) and market manipulation (Art.
-143 FMIA), as well as on the disclosure of shareholdings (Arts.
-120-124 FMIA).
-As self-regulatory institutions, exchanges must have their own front-line supervisory organisation covering operations, management and monitoring, whereas FINMA concentrates on determining where enforcement is needed and taking the appropriate measures.
+The Financial Market Infrastructure Act (FinMIA) includes provisions banning insider trading (Art.
+142 FinMIA) and market manipulation (Art.
+143 FinMIA), as well as on the disclosure of shareholdings (Arts.
+120-124 FinMIA).
+As self-regulatory institutions, exchanges must have their own front-line supervisory organisation whereas FINMA concentrates on determining where enforcement is needed and taking the appropriate measures.

 FINMA is responsible for ensuring that all companies listed on an exchange in Switzerland comply with the market conduct rules.
 This general market supervision extends beyond the financial market.